How does this company make money?

 What does this company depend on?

-The platform depends on export licenses for controlled chemical substances issued by Chinese authorities, FDA and EMA laboratory inspection certifications for its manufacturing facilities, cold-chain logistics networks capable of transporting biological samples across borders, access to proprietary compound libraries maintained across multiple jurisdictions, and laboratory information management systems that track chain-of-custody records as compounds move between facilities.
+The company cannot operate without export licenses for controlled chemical substances issued by Chinese authorities, active inspection certifications from FDA and EMA for its manufacturing facilities, cold-chain logistics networks to move biological samples across borders intact, access to proprietary compound libraries held across multiple jurisdictions, and laboratory information management systems that track chain-of-custody documentation from one country to the next.

 Who depends on this company?